 noting the existence of any agreement between the originator and the University with respect to the software.

-Based on the information supplied by the originator and such other relevant information as may be available, the Senior Vice Provost for Research shall determine the extent to which the University has rights to the material by applying the procedures of section D, below.
+Based on the information supplied by the originator and such other relevant information as may be available, the Vice Provost for Research shall determine the extent to which the University has rights to the material by applying the procedures of section D, below.

-If it is determined by the Senior Vice Provost for Research that the University has rights in the software, the originator agrees to assign all right to, title to, and interest in said software to the University in consideration of the Policy on Computer Software and the compensation provided by his or her employment remuneration.
-The Senior Vice Provost for Research will promptly determine whether it is appropriate to file either a patent or a copyright application on the software and will initiate such action as required.
+If it is determined by the Vice Provost for Research that the University has rights in the software, the originator agrees to assign all right to, title to, and interest in said software to the University in consideration of the Policy on Computer Software and the compensation provided by his or her employment remuneration.
+The Vice Provost for Research will promptly determine whether it is appropriate to file either a patent or a copyright application on the software and will initiate such action as required.

 Software developed by University personnel under terms of consulting contracts fall within the provisions of this section C. University personnel may not use University facilities for work related to consulting agreements without prior written approval from the appropriate dean or director.
 It is the responsibility of University personnel to advise potential consultation clients of their University obligations prior to entering into consulting agreements.
 (See Faculty Handbook, Sect.
 III-H, Outside Employment.)